 - A Supervising Controller

 When we talk about a supervising controller, it interacts with the model and doesn’t need the presenter’s participation.
 Whereas in the passive view the presenter needs to update the view because that reflects changes in the model.
 In mobile development, a supervising controller is almost never used.
 Check the android architecture diagram that demonstrates how MVC works.

 Here, you can check out the pattern of the MVC with a supervising controller.
-The view depicts both users and reverse requests.
+The view depicts both users and reverses requests.
 The controller receives incoming data and the view depicts the output.
-Both of these parts exchange information between each other.
+Both of these parts exchange information with each other.

-MVC is a flawless architecture for small projects, but it has a pretty simple structure that won’t cover all the features of a big project, for example an business app or an app for healthcare or banking.
+MVC is a flawless architecture for small projects, but it has a pretty simple structure that won’t cover all the features of a big project, for example, a business app or an app for healthcare or banking.